Searching With Coveo

 $valueOfField string judiciously.
 Using this string (often in Salesforce Insight Boxes) executes just as many queries when changing contexts (e.g., switching between cases) because all

-$valueOfField strings reload at the same time, thus increasing the response time.
+$valueOfField strings reload at the same time, therefore increasing the response time.

 This feature filters out duplicates of items that are at least 85% similar to the original.